 Now contrast this with society's portrayal of Health and Safety inspectors.
-They are often portrayed as busy bodies who get in the way of business.
+They are often portrayed as busy bodies getting in the way of business and generally seen as jobworths.
 However let's do a thought experiment together:

 - Having to pay more for fire retardant materials to insulate the walls of your home?

 - Having to crawl your way through the ash pile that was your home, trying desperately to find the baby-photo album?

 2 has to be more costly than